oneLphil/Unslack/deliverables/iteration-01-plan.md

 Weekly scrum meetings on tuesday evenings.

 #### Roles & responsibilities

-Omid - product owner & server
+Omid - Product Owner & Server

-David - server
+David - Server

 Graeme - Extension

-Philip - server
+Philip - Server

 Kevin - Extension

 Alana - Extension, Scrum Master

 Steven - Extension

 #### Events

 Tuesday Jan 30, 2018: discussed problem and solutions.

 Tuesday Feb 6, 2018: assigned roles to the team.

 #### Artifacts

 We keep track of what needs to be done using a google sheet.

 Tasks are prioritized based on how important tasks are to be done and assigned by the scrum master.

-(MANDATORY)
-## Product
+## Product (MANDATORY)

 #### Goals and tasks that will have to be met and completed

-Decide what problem we will try to solve and design a solution to the problem Decide which medium/platform is best for the solution Decide on the core extension features
+Decide what problem we will try to solve and design a solution to the problem

+Decide which medium/platform is best for the solution

+Decide on the core extension features

-Design how the extension will look like and function Decide on languages to use for a google chrome extension Decide on how to store data
+Design how the extension will look like and function

+Decide on languages to use for a google chrome extension

+Decide on how to store data

 Decide on a points and reward system implementation

 #### Artifacts